sdyang1729/org-expand-periodic-events/README-expand-periodic-events.md

   )
 ```

-Add to your Emacs config:
+(Method 2) Add to your Emacs config:

 ```elisp
 (load-file "~/path/to/org-expand-periodic-events.el")
 ```

-Or if it's in your load-path:
+(Method 3) Or if it's in your load-path:

 ```elisp
 (require 'org-expand-periodic-events)